httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Integrity fields are tied to the `Content-Encoding` and `Content-Type` header fields.
-Therefore, a given resource may have multiple different checksum values when transferred with HTTP.
+Therefore, a given resource may have multiple different digest values when transferred with HTTP.

 Integrity fields do not provide integrity for
 HTTP messages or fields.
 However, they can be combined with other mechanisms that